-- Attend a formal orientation with the AiE Program Director - Create and consistently maintain their Artist Profile on MSAC's website to include teaching artist offerings for each approved educational engagement type. - Be personally responsible for MSAC required documentation/reporting of their educational engagements, including but not limited to grant agreements, final reports, and invoices.
-For each Arts in Education Grant a Roster Teaching Artist is approved for, MSAC will disburse 50% of the payment at time of full execution of grant agreement with the remaining 50% disbursed at time of final report submission. - Collaborate with Site Coordinators in submitting their Arts in Education Grant application. - Agree to scheduled periodic site visits by MSAC Teaching Artist Evaluators to observe and give feedback about maintaining professional standards. - Complete at least one educational engagement in a fiscal year (funded by MSAC or not) to remain listed on the roster or schedule a check in meeting with the AiE Program Director.
+- Participate in a formal orientation with the AiE Program Director - Create and consistently maintain their Artist Profile on MSAC's website to include teaching artist offerings for each approved educational engagement type. - Be responsible for MSAC required documentation/reporting of their educational engagements, including but not limited to grant agreements, final reports, and invoices.
+For each Arts in Education Grant a Roster Teaching Artist is approved for, MSAC will disburse 100% of the payment at time of full execution of grant agreement. - Collaborate with Site Coordinators in submitting their Arts in Education Grant application. - Agree to scheduled periodic site visits by MSAC Teaching Artist Evaluators to observe and give feedback about maintaining professional standards. - Complete at least one educational engagement in a fiscal year (funded by MSAC or not) to remain listed on the roster or schedule a check in meeting with the AiE Program Director.